pouya-m/openpiv-python/README.md

 -	The GUI also contains a handy validation tab for quick flow visualization and adjustment of the validation parameters

 ## Installation
-If you just want to use the library The easiest way is to use PyPI: (link to pypi):
+If you just want to use the library The easiest way is to use PyPI (https://pypi.org/project/OpenPIVToolkit/):

     pip install openpivtoolkit